Nations Unprecedented Resolve Under NCOC Helps Overcome Contagion Outbreak - UrduPoint

 "Vaccine centers have been set up across Pakistan with the capacity to vaccinate 40,000 people daily and will be enhanced over the passage of time," he added.

-It merits mention that 20 million doses of AstraZenica from the Global Vaccine Alliance International (GAVI), 30 million doses of Covax from the World Health Organization, 20 to 30 million doses from another Chinese company (Cansino) would be received whereas among these Russian origin vaccine Sputnik has been approved for emergency use in the country.
+It merits to mention that 20 million doses of AstraZenica from the Global Vaccine Alliance International (GAVI), 30 million doses of Covax from the World Health Organization, 20 to 30 million doses from another Chinese company Cansino would be received whereas among these, Russian origin vaccine Sputnik has been approved for emergency use in the country.

 "The coronavirus vaccine will be given once and a special card will be issued by the government as a proof.
 Those vaccinated would be able to use this card anywhere in the world," he informed.